West Virginia Work Injury Lawyers & Work Accident Laws

 - That the injured worker attained a total whole person impairment level of at least thirteen percent (13%) as a final award in the employee’s workers’ compensation claim.

-As you can see, the West Virginia laws that govern workplace injuries and accidents are complex and frankly designed to make it difficult for injured workers to recover fair compensation.
+As you can see, the West Virginia laws that governs workplace injuries and accidents are complex and frankly designed to make it difficult for injured workers to recover fair compensation.
 That’s why it’s so important to speak with an experienced work injury attorney if you have been seriously injured at work.
 The attorneys at West Law Firm have decades of combined experience handling deliberate intent and other work accident claims for West Virginia workers.
 We invite you to call us today for a Free Consultation at 1 (877) 943-9378.

 Five Possible Additional Sources of Compensation for Workers Injured in West Virginia